What do you tweet?

 Ultimately, your tweets will look a bit like this, but we’ll work up to that!

 So – send a few tweets, now and perhaps throughout the day, following the suggestion no 1 from the list above!
-Make sure that when people check out your profile from yesterday, there’s some interesting and engaging content there!
+Make sure that when people check out your profile, there’s some interesting and engaging content there!
 Feel free to check out my tweets @markarayner or @WesternUMMJC and tweet back!
 And remember to tweet: Joining in #MMJC10DoT with @markarayner!Day Three